FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Patterns/README.md

 *[Click here for more graphic line code.](../Lines/README.md)*

-### Check Patterns
+### Pattern of angular elements
   - [checkPatternSoft](checkPattern/checkPatternSoft.md)
-     Generating a selectable number of of squares with changing color or brightness or other RGB source.
+     Generating a selectable number of squares with changing color or brightness or other RGB source.
      Adjustable edge softness of the squares.
      [![](images/checkPatternSoft-thumb.png)](checkPattern/checkPatternSoft.md)